paluh/purescript-routing-bob/README.md

 Currently you can generate routes only for some subset of purescript types - if you want extend this set and have proposition how to encode others I'm really open to merge pull requests.

 ## Usage

+Comming soon...
+You can check `test/Main.purs` if you are in hurry :-P